The Best of Everything

 As far as the film industry is concerned, Women's Lib is a laugh.
 The strong parts are still being written for men.
 The casting couches have moved from movie studios to TV studios, and from what I hear they've moved in dozens more.
 Are any more women producing, directing, editing, or whatever, than in my day?
 I'm not anti-feminist, but I'm inclined to agree with Adela Rogers St. Johns, when she said that Women's Lib is a lot of hogwash, that women have always had their rights, but they were too dumb to use them.
 She says that any woman with intelligence and ambition has always been able to make it in the so-called man's world.
 I think she's right.
 Now that I've set the Movement back five years...

 Wood, James Madison ("Daddy").
 President of Columbia, Missouri's Stephens College from 1912 to 1947.
-He became a mentor to Joan after he caught her at a train station trying to leave school in the middle of her first semester there.
+He became a mentor to Joan after he caught her at a train station in December of 1922 trying to leave school after her first semester there.
 He later gave her three "rules for living" that she thought enough of to mention in her '71 autobiography:

 (1) Never quit a job until you finish it.
 (2) The world isn't interested in your problems.
 When your problems are the greatest, let your laughter be the merriest.
 (3) If you find you can do a job, let it alone, because you're bigger than the job already, and that means you will shrink down to its size.
 If the job is impossible, you may never get it accomplished, but you'll grow in trying to accomplish it.